 Getting lost in the other world of Hunterdon County is almost a divine experience.
 Idyllic farms, narrow roads curving by fast rocky streams, gorgeous residences that seem tucked in a distant land and old movie-set towns blur time and geography.
-Such was the day I came to walk the Hill and Dale Preserve in Tewksbury, the most recent purchase of the New Jersey Conservation Foundation (NJCF), an organization dedicated to saving and protecting New Jersey’s important lands and natural resources for all to enjoy.
+Such was the day I came to walk the Hill and Dale Preserve in Tewksbury, a recent purchase of the New Jersey Conservation Foundation (NJCF), an organization dedicated to saving and protecting New Jersey’s important lands and natural resources for all to enjoy.

 I meet Marie Newell, NJCF project coordinator, at the Hell Mountain parking lot on Parsonage Lot Road in Tewksbury for a walk around the three-hundred-acre Hill and Dale Preserve.
 We cross the road to a meadow and head uphill on a wide, grassy path.
 The climb to the top of the highest field is moderately difficult and, out of shape, I stop to catch my breath.
 The steepness of the path under my feet surprises me—almost like a staircase without risers.
 Around me, light woods stretch to the road, and fields gone to milkweed and dogbane are on my left.
 Horses, dogwalkers, hikers and coyotes use the wide farm paths I see.
 The meadow soon becomes two, then reaches the top where benches built by Eagle Scouts await.
 Turning around, I am struck by a magnificent view and learn how the preserve, and the farm before it, earned its name.
 From here to the horizon, the land slides down and up again through meadows, corn and hay fields streaked by hedgerows and patches of trees and, in the distance, the Watchungs and Cushetunk Mountain appear.

 We rest for a moment on the benches, then walk to the next field on an orange-blazed path developed by the equestrian Tewksbury Trail Association which maintains this, along with two other trails with help from the Boy Scouts.
 Volunteers are treasured by NJCF.
 They inspect and trim trails, clean up garbage and let the organization know of any issues that need to be addressed.
 “They’re our eyes and ears,” says Newell.
 “Local people with different backgrounds volunteer their time, their art and so much more.”
 Soon the Orange Trail will have signs painted and donated by a local artist.
-“That’s a really great thing when you get a community involved and take care of the land as if it were their own,” adds NJCF Executive Director, Michele Byers.
+“That’s a really great thing when you get a community involved and take care of the land as if it were their own,” adds recently-retired NJCF Executive Director, Michele Byers.

-In its fifty-nine years of existence, the New Jersey Conservation Foundation has been instrumental in protecting over 120,000 acres of land in the Garden State.
+In its sixty-one years of existence, the New Jersey Conservation Foundation has been instrumental in protecting over 120,000 acres of land in the Garden State.
 This group of dedicated advocates advises all levels of New Jersey government on environmental policy, raises funds, works with landowners who wish to maintain their dream while preserving their land forever and has organized and partnered with a cadre of like-minded public organizations and private individuals, land trusts and nonprofits (many that they have organized) to acquire and protect lands.

-The NJCF may sound like an organization of environmental activists, a description that executive director Michele Byers agree with.
+The NJCF may sound like an organization of environmental activists, a description that Byers agrees with.
 “Oh, yes.
 We’re most definitely activists and proud of it!” she says.
 They are known for their dedication, tenacity, a strong commitment to the natural world, wildlife, and clean water and air.
 “We’re all committed to that.
 We defend natural lands and habitat, and sometimes we do have to go to court.”
 They’ve had countless cases, with lots of litigation in their history concerning wetlands, local land use and conservation issues.
 Take Great Adventure, who wanted to go off the electric grid and create space for new solar panels by cutting down ninety acres of Pine Barrens forest.
 NJCF tried for four years to convince them to put the panels in their large parking area.
 Stronger than the theme park’s animals of the jungle, the forest’s defenders finally sued the town and reached a settlement.
 Great Adventure cut only thirty acres of forest, leaving sixty saved, put the panels in their parking lot, went off the grid and are now powered by solar!

 NJCF is involved in a current case against the PennEast pipeline that would deliver natural gas from fracked shale in Pennsylvania across the Delaware and down through Hunterdon and Mercer Counties.
 A federal court gave PennEast approval to go onto privately-owned and preserved lands to survey wetlands, endangered species and archeology sites, in order to complete an application to the NJ Department of Environmental Protection, who has one year to make a decision.
 The pipeline would run through thirty-eight Category One streams of the highest quality that support native trout, plus one hundred private and fifty preserved properties that would be seized by eminent domain.
 “We are challenging the need for a pipeline and the constitutionality of the federal government to give a private company the authority to use eminent domain and take property from private and public lands for a project that has no public need,” says Byers.
 “It’s going to take a hard backbone on the part of the State to uphold the regulations.
 If they do uphold the regulations, there’s no way they can approve the application.”